Dangerous Alcohol and Drugs Interactions

 The Facts about Drinking and Drugs

 Since drinking is legal, many people mistakenly believe that it is not as harmful as taking drugs and there is little understanding of drugs and alcohol facts.
 Experts have studied the short, and long-term effects of alcohol vs. drugs and findings suggest that the consequences of drinking heavily are just as serious as those of drug use.
-To help you better understand your relationship with liquor, take our alcohol addiction self-assessment questionnaire.
-Your answers are fully confidential, and we will never share your personal information.
+To help to better understand the relationship with liquor, take alcohol addiction self-assessment questionnaire.
+The answers are fully confidential, and won’t be shared with anyone.

-What Happens when you Mix Alcohol with Illegal Drugs and Other Substances?
+What Happens When Alcohol Is Mixed With Illegal Drugs and Other Substances?

 The effects of drugs and alcohol can vary enormously from person to person depending on the type of drug and the quantity of drink consumed.
 Individual tolerance for booze and other substances can be influenced by lots of different factors including our physical and mental health, tiredness, and any other medication, prescribed or illegal that we may be taking.
 Most people find that when they are feeling tired or suffering from a virus or infection, their liquor tolerance is reduced and this is the same for other psychoactive substances.
 Our current emotional state can also have a serious impact on how we respond to drugs and alcohol.